- Is there material relating to family history in Special Collections and will staff assist with a family history query?

 How do I reserve a book?

 You may reserve a standard/short loan book which is on loan to another patron by requesting the item on the Library Catalogue.
-Open Reserve material may not be reserved.
+High Demand Collection material may not be reserved.

 How long can short loan books be borrowed for?